yohanswanepoel/django_skaffold/README.md

 - Database migrations needs a better way (it is currently okay for Dev)
 - Stateful set if need persistent storage
 - Implement health probes
+- Using hot reload, would it make sense to run make migrations and migrate as part of start script?